"Show me inventory spaces in the shop," Will ordered.

 "Will you ever shut up?" he muttered, tossing the manual into his infinite inventory.

-Only one item remained in the chest - a small bracelet attached to a faded note.
+Only one item remained in the chest—a small bracelet attached to a faded note.

-Will stared at the bracelet, turning it in his hand.
-Its material was smooth, almost warm, and unlike anything he had seen in this world.
-Perhaps it was tied to his origins - his true parents, his birth, or the mysterious reason he was thrown into this universe.
+Its material was smooth and warm.
+Perhaps it was tied to his origins, maybe even his true parents, his birth, or the mysterious reason he was thrown into this universe.

-But Will's heart didn't waver.
+But Will's heart didn't waver thinking about things beyond him.

 Without hesitation, he tossed the bracelet into his inventory and shut the empty chest once and for all.

 He headed to the kitchen next, sweeping herbs, spices, dried meat, and anything remotely edible into his inventory.
-Furniture, tools, and hunting gear followed.
-By the time he finished, the house that had once been lively and warm was nearly barren.
+He also packed furniture, tools, and hunting gear.

 The convenience of infinite storage was intoxicating.